blacksmithgu/obsidian-dataview/README.md

 # Obsidian Dataview

-Treat your obsidian vault as a database which you can query from.
-Provides a fully-fledged query language for filtering, sorting, and extracting data from your pages.
-See the Examples section below for some quick examples, or the full [reference](https://blacksmithgu.github.io/obsidian-dataview/).
+Treat your [Obsidian](https://obsidian.md/) as a database which you can query from.
+Provides a JavaScript API and pipeline-based query language for filtering, sorting, and extracting data from Markdown pages.
+See the Examples section below for some quick examples, or the full [reference](https://blacksmithgu.github.io/obsidian-dataview/) for all the details.

-For plugin developer who want to utilize dataview api, [check here](#type-definitions) to get type definitions and method to get api on load.

 ## Examples